scheinker/MessageClean/README.md

 ### Import to Photos fails

 If Photos import fails for a video:
-- The script will skip that video and continue
+- The script will skip that video and leave it in iMessage (not moved)
 - Check the log file for details
+- The video remains in its original location for safety
-- You can manually import the video from the backup folder later
+- You can manually import it later

 ### Videos are duplicated in Photos after import

 Photos should automatically detect duplicates.
 If it doesn't:
 - Check that "skip check duplicates false" is working
 - You can manually delete duplicates in Photos
-- All original files are safe in the backup folder
+- All moved files are safe in the review folders

 ## Configuration